Devansh-Jain19/Titanic_EDA/README.md

 ## Analysis Workflow
 The analysis has a structured EDA process:
 1. Knowledge of data structure & characteristics
 2. Dealing with missing values and data types
 3. Analysis univariée du caractère important
 4. Bivariate Analysis of Survival Outcomes
 5. Multivariate Analysis Incorporating Class, Gender, & Survival

-It
 6. Summary of insights and conclusions

 ---

 ## Key Insights

-– More women passengers recorded a higher survival count compared to male passengers for all categories of passengers.
+- More women passengers recorded a higher survival count compared to male passengers for all categories of passengers.
 - Passenger class played an important role in survival, with first-class passengers demonstrating higher survival rates.
-– The number of surviving individuals for younger groups exceeded the number for older groups.
+- The number of surviving individuals for younger groups exceeded the number for older groups.
 - "The survival outcomes were determined by gender, class, and age factors."

 These results are consistent with what has been seen in the Titanic data set.